heutelbeck/sapl-policy-engine/ECLIPSE.md

 The Lombok Plug-in cannot be downloaded via the Eclipse Marketplace.
 Please download it from the official [Project Lombok download page](https://projectlombok.org/download).

-### PDE Integration

-SAPL generates an Eclipse Plug-in.
-This requires the tycho tooling for building and packaging.
-Eclipse itself cannot deal with this out of the box.
-Install the "M2E - PDE Integration" from the update site [Eclipse IDE integration for Maven](https://download.eclipse.org/technology/m2e/releases/latest).
-Use the "Help -> Install New Software..." menu in Eclipse.
-The update site should already be present.

-Next, determine your Eclipse version.
-Go to Help->About Eclipse IDE.
-In the dialogue there will be a version indicated: `Version: 2025-06 (4.36.0)`.
-The important part is the version in the brackets.
-Now, go to "Help -> Install New Software..." add the update site (https://download.eclipse.org/eclipse/updates/4.xx), where `xx` is the minor version as indicated in the version identified.
-In this case, 3.36.
-Now install all modules under "Eclipse Plugin Development Tools".

 ### Xtext Eclipse Plug-In

 To get support for editing the Xtext grammar files, install the "Eclipse Xtext" plug-in.
 Use the "Help -> Eclipse Marketplace..." menu and search for "Xtext".